symeta/dw-prototyping/README.md

 ### 3.5 orchestrated by Step Function

 ### 3.6 resource consumption statistics if via athena

+resource consumption granularity:
+athena: by workgroup
+emr serverless hive: by application, by job

 ### 3.7 resource consumotion statistics if via emr serverless